KurtGrunsky/hist3812-example-repo-for-artifact/paradata-module-2/bibliography-module-2.md

 “Ancient Near Eastern Cultures.”
 Ancient Near Eastern Cultures, Pergamon Museum, 2018, www.smb.museum/en/exhibitions/detail/alter-orient.html.

+British Museum Website, Archived 2014-01-27 at the Wayback Machine.

 Kleiner, Fred S., Christin J. Mamiya, and Helen Gardner.
 Gardners art through the ages.
 Harcourt College, 2004.

 Latour, Bruno, and A. Lowe, "The Migration of the Aura - or How to Explore the Original Through Its Facsimiles," in Switching Codes: Thinking Through Digital Technology in the Humanities and the Arts, ed.
 T. Bartscherer and R. Coover (University of Chicago Press, 2002), 275-297.